wetee-dao/metamask-snap/README.md

 yarn run start
 ```

-After executing these commands, you can access a basic dApp page for testing polkamask snap at http://localhost:8000/.
-For more advanced dApp visit apps.polkagate.xyz.
+After executing these commands, you can access a basic decentralized application (dApp) page for testing polkamask snap at http://localhost:8000/.
+For more advanced dApp visit [apps.polkagate.xyz](apps.polkagate.xyz).
 Note, Metamask Flask (Metamask) needs to be installed to interact with the snap and dApp.

 ## Test
 To test the snap run: